 Trends I am betting on

 Efficiency and Efficacy win..
 How many of us have started a new fitness program in January and by March are not doing it anymore (or February)?
 Usually there are two reasons: Time and efficacy (not seeing results).
 Fitness classes are like old broadcast TV.
 You have to get yourself to a certain place at a certain time, disrupting your day and conforming to someone else’s schedule.
 At home fitness is like your iPhone, always available whenever and wherever you want it.
 Any company that provides greater Convenience (Efficiency) for customers will win over time.
 Convenience is a major reason why Amazon is killing store based retailers and you buy a coffee at Starbucks drive through for 50x more than you could make it at home.
 Efficacy (results) is also related to Efficiency.
 Everyone wants the results faster.
 That is why Amazon has same day delivery.
 Traditional fitness is a brute force effort that has traditionally consumed 6-10 hours a week for an active person.
 What if you could get the results in a fraction of that?
 While there has been a lot of snake oil sold with this promise, EMS is a proven technology used by professional athletes for decades.
-I have replaced 4 hours of strength training (weights) per week with three 20 minute Katalyst.fit session, a 75% improvement in Efficiency.
+I have replaced 4 hours of strength training (weights) per week with two 20 minute Katalyst.fit session, a 75% improvement in Efficiency.
 And efficacy has gone up as my muscle gains have exceeded my gains with weight training.
 EMS provides the best Efficiency and Efficacy I have found for strength training.
 Desire for Efficiency and Efficacy is a long term meta trend which is impacting many industries.
 This trend has been “pulled forward” in the Fitness industry and will continue in my estimation.

 Growing appreciation for: “An ounce of prevention is worth a pound of cure.”.
 We have all heard this phrase, but few of us apply it in our daily choices.
 While many people quarantined at home eating the same processed foods and not going to the gym while waiting for the vaccine “cure”, I ask myself “What can I do on the prevention side to strengthen my immune system so when I get it (and everyone will eventually), my body will be ready?”
 I focused not on the prevention of getting the virus (impossible), but on the prevention of an adverse outcome.
 While the hospitals were packed with COVID patients, many people could not even access the health care “cures” for any other issue they may be having.
 I believe this jolt has flipped another switch.
 The switch that makes you take action on prevention BEFORE you need a cure.
 I am betting that there will be a material and ongoing shift in wallet spend from “cures” into “prevention” across many areas of our lives.
 In healthcare (a cure), given the colossal spend there, even a small shift toward prevention (fitness, supplements, etc.) will drive massive growth.